 Facts: Assault, battery and false imprisonment, trespass to goods and person by Police

-FC returned from shopping downtown to find a search warrant being executed on her residence in Forbes NSW.
+FC returned from shopping downtown to find a search warrant being executed on her residence in Forbes in regional NSW.
 The warrant listed “prohibited drugs, property, currency obtained as a result of the supply of prohibited drugs, property stolen, or otherwise unlawfully obtained” as the subject of the search.
-FC was detained in a bedroom and strip searched by two female officers.
+Police detained her in a bedroom and two female officers strip searched her.
 The officers demanded the removal of FC’s underwear and recorded the strip search on their mobile phone.

-They failed to inform FC she was to be strip searched and did not provide reasons why a strip search was necessary in the circumstances.
+They failed to inform FC that the strip search was to occur.
+Additonally, they did not provide reasons why a strip search was necessary in the circumstances.
 They did not find anything on her person.
 FC commenced proceeding against the police in the District Court for false imprisonment, assault and/or trespass to the person, trespass to goods; and claimed general, aggravated and exemplary damages.

 Outcome: Sued Police for damages

 O’Brien Criminal and Civil Solicitors successfully acted for FC.
-The State of NSW denied liability for FC’s claims, but agreed to settle the matter outside of court and paid FC a significant compensation payment.
+The State of NSW denied liability for FC’s claims.
+However it agreed to settle the matter outside of court and paid FC a significant compensation payment.

 See also this other Forbes false imprisonment case study which was related to the same incident.